WRX Performance Parts: The Definitive Guide - Crawford Performance

 Think of your mod path in logical stages.
 Building a strong foundation with handling and braking mods first will make the car more capable and rewarding to drive.
 Once you’ve improved how your WRX turns and stops, you can then add power more safely and effectively.

-Balance Performance Goals with Daily Driving
+Finding Your Balance: Performance Goals vs. Daily Driving

 It’s tempting to chase big power figures right away, but the most experienced drivers will tell you that skill is the most important upgrade you can make.
 Before adding significant power, spend time learning your car’s limits in a safe environment like an autocross event.
 You’ll likely find that improving your driving technique makes you faster than any single bolt-on part.